DNXLabs/terraform-aws-rds-scheduler/README.md

 This is a module to create a schedule to shut down or start a Relational database service (RDS).

 The following resources will be created:
- - AWS Cloudwatch event rule - Delivers a real-time stream of system events that shut down or start the RDS.
+ - AWS Eventbridge event rule - Delivers a real-time stream of system events that shut down or start the RDS.
  - Identity Access Management (IAM) that create a service role for Systems Manager Automation

 Notes: